Skip to main content

 I’m working on this idea, but I’m spinning my wheels and don’t know where to go next.
 Help me!

 Everyone has this feeling at some point.
 First, we’d recommend reaching out to your professors and advisors.
-Past that, we highly recommend you schedule a meeting with a team member of NC State Entrepreneurship.
+Past that, we highly recommend you schedule a meeting with a team member of NC State Innovation and Entrepreneurship.
 Just email us at entrepreneurship@ncsu.edu and we can point you in the right direction.